-On the Routing diagnostics page command bar, select Turn on routing diagnostics.
+On the Routing diagnostics page, select Turn on routing diagnostics.

 In the confirmation message that appears, select Yes.

-You'll see a list of new work items appear on your screen.
-However, Work items may not appear on your screen immediately.
+You'll see that a list of new work items start to appear.
+However, the work items may not appear on your screen immediately.

 After you enable diagnostics, the data will be stored in Microsoft Dataverse.
-This might impact your storage capacity.
-Select Turn off diagnostics to disable diagnostics.
+The diagnostics data can affect the storage capacity.
+The data for routed records might consume more space in comparison to other types of work items.
+You can select Turn off diagnostics to disable diagnostics.

 Understand routing stages and diagnostics

 The Routing diagnostics page displays a list of work items with details and the stage each work item is in.
-The following table displays the information to help you understand routing diagnostics.
+A brief description of the attributes is as follows:

 - Routing status: The stage the work item is in.

-- Routing started on: The time and date when the routing began
+- Routing started on: The date and time when the routing began.

-- Routing duration: The amount of time the work item has been in its current stage.
+- Routing duration: The duration for which the work item has been in its current stage.